jooby-project/jooby/md/philosophy.md

-# philosophy: do more, more easily
+# do more, more easily

 - **Simple** and **effective** programming model for building small and large scale web applications
 - Build with **developer productive** in mind